fpenunuri/HigherOrderKinematic/README.md

 example1.f90 corresponds to the example of appendix A

-examples2.f90 is not included in the paper.It contains an example where the position vector depend explicitly on time.
+examples2.f90 is not included in the paper.
+It contains an example where the position vector depend explicitly on time.